Inspector-General of Biosecurity: 2019–22 review plan

-The Inspector-General of Biosecurity (Inspector-General) commenced in the role on 25 July 2019 for a three-year term and developed a review program as required under the Biosecurity Act 2015.
-The Act specifies that the IGB may review the performance of functions, or exercise of powers, by biosecurity officials, including the Director of Biosecurity, who is the Secretary of the Department of Agriculture (the department).
-This review program is over and above the department’s internal audit and performance management programs.
+The Inspector-General of Biosecurity (Inspector-General), Mr Rob Delane commenced in the role on 25 July 2019 for a 3-year term and developed (and published) a review program as required under the Biosecurity Act 2015 (the Act).
+The Act specifies that the Inspector-General may review the performance of functions, or exercise of powers, by biosecurity officials, including the Director of Biosecurity, who is the Secretary of the Department of Agriculture, Water and the Environment (the department).
+This review program is over and above the department’s internal audit and verification programs.

 |Review topic||Adequacy of preventative border measures to mitigate the African swine fever risk entering Australia|

 |Scope||This review considered the department's pre-border and at-border measures to prevent entry of ASF-infected material into Australia (for example, pork and pork products, and fomites)|